ManticoreGamesInc/platform-documentation/src/api/storage.md

     -- There's already a Set operation in progress.
 Try again later if Storage.HasPendingSetConcurrentCreatorData(CONCURRENT_KEY) then return end

-    -- Apply the differece in total players local data, result, message = Storage.SetConcurrentCreatorData(CONCURRENT_KEY, function(data) if not data.totalPlayers then
+    -- Apply the difference in total players local data, result, message = Storage.SetConcurrentCreatorData(CONCURRENT_KEY, function(data) if not data.totalPlayers then
             data.totalPlayers = deltaPlayers